Muammar Gaddafi: Foundation: 1977

 With preceding legal institutions abolished, Gaddafi envisioned the Jamahiriya as following the Qur'an for legal guidance, adopting sharia law; he proclaimed "man-made" laws unnatural and dictatorial, only permitting Allah's law.
 Within a year he was backtracking, announcing that sharia was inappropriate for the Jamahiriya because it guaranteed the protection of private property, contravening The Green Book's socialism.
 His emphasis on placing his own work on a par with the Qur'an led conservative clerics to accuse him of shirk, furthering their opposition to his regime.
 In July 1977, a border war broke out with Egypt, in which the Egyptians defeated Libya despite their technological inferiority.
 The conflict lasted one week before both sides agreed to sign a peace treaty that was brokered by several Arab states.
 Both Egypt and Sudan had aligned themselves with the US, and this pushed Libya into a strategic, although not political, alignment with the Soviet Union.
 In recognition of the growing commercial relationship between Libya and the Soviets, Gaddafi was invited to visit Moscow in December 1976; there, he entered talks with Leonid Brezhnev.
 In August 1977, he visited Yugoslavia, where he met its leader Josip Broz Tito, with whom he had a much warmer relationship.
-He also enjoyed a warm relationship with the communist dictator of Romania, Nicolae Ceaușescu.
+He also enjoyed a warm relationship with Romanian leader Nicolae Ceaușescu.
 According to Romanian spy chief Ion Mihai Pacepa, Gaddafi once exclaimed to Ceaușescu, "My brother!
 You are my brother for the rest of my life!"
 After Pacepa defected to the US in July 1978, Gaddafi and Yasser Arafat contributed $1 million each to Ceaușescu's $4 million bounty on Pacepa.